Hello there! 👋🏻 I'm Jon Schneider, a software developer 👨🏻💻 living in Michigan, USA. 🇺🇸

 Using some Secret Sauce™ 🥫 that I developed, the chart data from unicode.org is transformed into the HTML served up on the ClipEmoji.com homepage.

-The emoji character images shown on ClipEmoji.com pages actually come from your device's operating system -- not from ClipEmoji.com itself.
+The emoji character images shown on ClipEmoji.com pages actually come from the fonts included with your device's operating system -- not from ClipEmoji.com itself.
 Therefore, the images will look a little different depending on what platform you're using to view the site -- e.g. Windows, an iPhone or a Mac, an Android phone, or something else.

 You can reach out to me ✉ via my personal homepage at JonSchneider.com, or via my tech blog 📒 -- the latter of which you can subscribe to if you're interested in being notified about any major updates to ClipEmoji.com.
 (And who wouldn't be, really? 😂)